ashank2603/fyle-task-backend/README.md

  - Install the required libraries using the following command:

 > pip install requirements.txt

+- Create a GITHUB access token to access the GitHub API.
+- Create a .env file in the directory and paste the following in it and save it:

+    GITHUB_API_KEY  =  "<YOUR_GITHUB_ACCESS_TOKEN>"

  - Run the following command in the terminal:
 >
 > python app.py